gre/gre/plots/examples/516/README.md

   - field
 ---

 **This plot reveals a new generator called "Field"**.
 Here is one possible field generation, that "round" the angle.
+There is the possibility to have repeatitive patterns like we see here.
+But it's not always the case!
+More reveal soon!

 The physical is a grid of 4x2 frames that can be used to produce a 8 frames loop video.